Alucarda: Plot

 In 1850, Lucy Westenra gives birth to a daughter, Alucarda, in a derelict colonial palace in the woods.
-Immediately after the child is born, Lucy begs a hunchbacked gypsy to bring Alucarda to a nearby stone-walled convent inhabited by an order of Catholic nuns, as she fears the devil will claim her daughter.
-As the gypsy flees with the infant, a demonic voice emanates throughout the palace as Lucy dies of complications from childbirth.
+Immediately after the child is born, Lucy begs a hunchbacked Romani to bring Alucarda to a nearby stone-walled convent inhabited by an order of Catholic nuns, as she fears the devil will claim her daughter.
+As the Romani flees with the infant, a demonic voice emanates throughout the palace as Lucy dies of complications from childbirth.

-Fifteen years later, a teenaged Alucarda still resides at the convent.
+15 years later, a teenaged Alucarda still resides at the convent.
 Alucarda swiftly takes an interest in Justine, a new orphan her age who has arrived, and is eager to become her friend.
 Alucarda quickly refers to Justine as her sister.
-While playing in a forest, Alucarda and Justine witness a band of gypsies holding a funeral procession.
+While playing in a forest, Alucarda and Justine witness a band of Romani holding a funeral procession.
 One of the men—the hunchback who helped deliver Alucarda—offers to sell Alucarda an amulet.
 Shortly after, the girls stumble upon the abandoned palace, and wander into a crypt.
 There, Alucarda professes her love for Justine, and the two make a pact that they shall die together.
 In the crypt, they unwittingly open the grave of Alucarda's mother, and are immediately overcome by a powerful supernatural force that reduces Alucarda to tears.

 Later, during mass, Justine inexplicably faints.
 While Alucarda tends to Justine in her room, she goes into a fit and begins wildly reciting the names of demons.
-The hunchback gypsy appears in the room as Alucarda invokes Satan, and the girls, nude, perform a blood ritual.
-Meanwhile, while praying, Sister Angélica has a vision of Alucarda and Justine performing a Satanic ritual with the gypsies in the woods and engaging in a mass orgy.
+The hunchback Romani appears in the room as Alucarda invokes Satan, and the girls, nude, perform a blood ritual.
+Meanwhile, while praying, Sister Angélica has a vision of Alucarda and Justine performing a Satanic ritual with the Romani in the woods and engaging in a mass orgy.
 During the ritual, one of the priestesses is stricken down by Sister Angélica's invocation of God, and is killed.